Pornography addiction: signs, causes, and statistics

 There is still a lot of controversy surrounding pornography addiction and whether it qualifies as a real addiction in the traditional sense.
 That said, research does not support a specific treatment for problematic pornography viewing.

 Yes, rehabilitation can help treat pornography addiction.
 Rehabilitation is the process of restoring a person to health or normal life following a disabling injury, illness, or addiction.
 For people suffering from chronic health conditions, including cancer, diabetes, and cardiovascular diseases, rehabilitation helps minimize the disabling effects and other health risks associated with these illnesses.

-The care that is provided in rehabilitation is also beneficial for people struggling with different kinds of addiction.
+The care provided in rehabilitation is also beneficial for people struggling with different kinds of addiction.
 Through programs that are structured with one’s recovery in mind, a person can regain independence and the ability to function normally in daily life.

-As with any other addiction treatment plans, porn addiction rehabilitation should address the addiction and its underlying causes.
+As with any other addiction treatment plan, porn addiction rehabilitation should address the addiction and its underlying causes.
 It should also aim to identify the triggers of the behavior and change the pattern of thoughts that influence the addiction.

 Pornography rehab and recovery centers offer different programs for recovery.
 These may include inpatient therapy, outpatient therapy, and 12-step programs.

-But for people who need to keep their job and home life intact, outpatient recovery programs may be more ideal.
+But for people who need to keep their job and home life intact, outpatient recovery programs may be ideal.
 In outpatient therapy, patients are only required to spend 10 to 12 hours a week for counseling and therapy sessions.

 Meanwhile, 12-step recovery programs, such as Sex Addicts Anonymous, consist of regular meetings and support groups designed to provide people in recovery with an additional support system.
 These programs acknowledge a person’s powerlessness over their addiction.